Kay Deaux: Career

 Deaux completed her undergraduate education at Northwestern University, graduating with departmental honors in Psychology in 1963.
 She continued her education at the University of Texas at Austin, where she completed her PhD in Social Psychology in 1967, with her dissertation titled The effects of warning on information preference and attitude change.

 Deaux faced many obstacles in her career.
 She was the only female professor at a graduate school and was turned down for multiple jobs.
 She got her first faculty position at Wright State University where she was an assistant professor from 1967 to 1970.
 She faced discrimination after realizing she was paid significantly less than her male counterparts.
-Deaux was a member of the faculty of psychology at Purdue University from 1970 to 1987 before moving to the Graduate Center, CUNY, in 1987.
+Deaux was a member of the faculty of psychology at Purdue University from 1970 to 1987 before moving to the CUNY Graduate Center in 1987.

 Deaux served as president of the Association for Psychological Science from 1997 to 1998 and president of the Society for the Psychological Study of Social Issues from 2004 to 2005.
 She was a visiting scholar at the Russell Sage Foundation and served on the Advisory Committee on Cultural Contact and Immigration for the foundation.